ArtSoller/newsSite/README.md

 &#x2611; Improve skills in using PHP

 ### What the project does
-On this site, after authorization or registration, you can, depending on your rights, either read news and participate in drawings - if you are a regular user.
-Or, if you are an administrator, you can create and edit news, track winnings and upload new promotions and promotional items.
+On this site, after authorization or registration, you can, depending on your rights, either read news and participate in drawings using codes to get points and spend them on promotional items - if you are a regular user.
+Or, if you are an administrator, you can create and edit news, track winnings, generate codes and upload new promotions and promotional items.

 ### Why the project is useful
 This site could be useful for users of news sites to get information and also to participate in possible prize drawings.